Qronikarz/QuoMediaView/README.md

 # Features
 * Search your media with your own tags
 * Mouse friendly
-* Setting your own colors for pretty much anything
+* Set your own colors for pretty much anything
 * Fully offline, can even be run from USB
 * Data is saved using JSON and doesn't require any cookies
 * Set your own thumbnails for every file
 * Keeps aspect ratio
 * 2 different viewing methods of files
-* no frameworks used - Pure/Vanilla JavaScript, HTML5 and CSS3
+* No frameworks used - Pure/Vanilla JavaScript, HTML5 and CSS3
-* CLickable subpages for which you can customize the number of files shown
+* Clickable subpages for which you can customize the number of files shown

 # Installing
 1. Download zip file using green "code" button on project site or clone it with git